Vang Vieng - River and Mountain View with cow.

 Short Distance Transport

 Estimating the cost of a taxi in Laos is much more challenging than you’d expect.
 The prices vary by the location, time of day, time of year and seemingly, the driver’s mood.
-Some newer taxis in big cities will have meters which generally start at 15,000 – 20,000LAK ($1.60-$2.20USD) and go up 2,000LAK per 300 metres travelled.
+Some newer taxis in big cities will have metres which generally start at 36,000LAK ($2USD) and go up 27,000LAK per kilometre travelled.

-If your taxi of choice doesn’t have a meter installed then you’ll need to break out your haggling skills.
-It is common practice for drivers to quote 2-3 times the actual price because you are a tourist.
-Remember, they are just trying to make a living but don’t allow yourself to be mugged off at every turn.
-If you are planning to use taxis in Laos, ask your accommodation how much the ride should cost and try not to pay much more than that!
+If your taxi of choice doesn’t have a metre installed then you’ll need to break out your haggling skills.
+It is common practice for drivers to quote two to three times the actual price because you are a tourist.
+Remember, they are trying to make a living but don’t allow yourself to be mugged off at every turn.
+If you are planning to use taxis in Laos, ask your accommodation how much the ride should cost.

-Lining the streets in Laos’ towns and cities are the famous ‘j’, the Laotian answer to the infamous tuk tuk.
-They are slightly larger than their counterparts across the border in Thailand and are capable of fitting up to 6 people along the back benches.
-Often cheaper and easier to flag down than taxis, jumbos are the gift that just keeps on giving for the cash strapped backpacker who can’t be bothered to walk!
+Lining the streets in Laos’ towns and cities are the famous Laotian tuk tuks.
+They are slightly larger than their Thai counterparts and fit up to six people.
+Often cheaper and easier to flag down than taxis, tuk tuks are the gift that keeps on giving for the cash-strapped backpacker!

-As with taxis, jumbo drivers are likely to quote upwards of 2 times the normal price for a journey.
-Unless the route you plan on taking is particularly long, you’ll never need to pay more than 30,000LAK so get ready with those badass haggling skills again!
+As with taxis, tuk tuk drivers are likely to quote upwards of two times the normal price for a journey.
+Unless the route you plan on taking is particularly long, you’ll never need to pay more than 30,000LAK so get ready with your haggling skills again!

 A tuk tuk on a street in Luang Prabang, Laos.